Dirk's professional Accordion Tuner 2.5

 - The pitch of a reed changes if the reed block is taken out of the accordion and changes back if the reed block is put back in again.

 - The pitch of a reed decreases as the bellow pressure increases.
-The amount of beating between two reeds virtually does not change because both reeds decrease equally.
+The amount of beat between two reeds virtually does not change because both reeds decrease equally.

 Shortcut keys and clicks